avigloz/website-markdown/projects/index.md

 ### [rslash](rslash.html)
-rslash or "r/" is a Google Chrome extension designed to make browsing to subreddits on the social news aggregation platform Reddit.
+rslash or "r/" is a Google Chrome extension designed to make browsing to subreddits on the social news aggregation platform Reddit faster.

 ## Team Projects
 * * *